-Employment of speech-language pathologists and audiologists is expected to grow at a rate of 21 percent, which is much faster than the average for all occupations through the year 2024.
+Employment of speech-language pathologists is expected to grow at a rate of 21.3%, which is much faster than the average for all occupations through the year 2031.

 Federal legislation mandates the presence of speech, language and hearing professionals in public schools.
 Also, a steady rise in the number of older adults with language, speech and hearing problems is increasing the demand for the services of speech-language pathologists and audiologists.

 As an experienced speech-language pathologist, you’ll be able to work in a variety of settings, including the following:

 - Private practice